 2. Which sensor do I need for daily photography?

 A full-frame sensor is an ideal choice whether you want fast photography like wildlife or sports photography or daily photography like portraits—a full-frame sensor, like the FX sensor, measures around 35.9 mm by 23.9 mm.
 The megapixels depend on the model of the camera, but more megapixels mean a more refined and high-resolution output.

 You can also go with an APS C sensor, but it will have some crop factor due to the smaller sensor size.
-The pixel count depends on the manufacturer but is usually decent if you go with a well-reputed brand.
+The pixel count depends on the manufacturer but is usually decent if you use a well-reputed brand.
 A smaller and compact camera with an APS C sensor would be more suitable if we’re talking about daily photography.
 Cameras like the Nikon d750 come with a compact build and a full-frame sensor, which are good options.
-If you can find one that’s lower in weight but has larger sensors, you’re golden.
+You’re golden if you can find one that’s lower in weight but has larger sensors.

 3. What role does focal length play in photography?

-Focal length calculates the optical distance from the light source to the focal plane of the camera.
+Focal length calculates the optical distance from the light source to the camera’s focal plane.
 In short, the focal length is a property of your camera lens that determines the angle of view and the magnification.
-Your camera has a few different lenses, like a zoom and prime lens, to name two.
+Your camera has a few different lenses, like zoom and prime lenses.
 The zoom lens comes in when you are capturing landscapes or portraits.
-On the other hand, the prime lens has a larger maximum aperture that photographs the subjects even if there is some shaking or vibration from the photographer’s end.
+On the other hand, the prime lens has a larger maximum aperture that photographs the subjects even if there is some shaking or vibration from the photographers.